intra2net/avocado-i2n/doc/api/README.rst

 ::

    avocado manu only=aaa only=bbb

 is analogical to

 ::

    avocado manu only=aaa..bbb

-You can also use "no=aaa" to exclude variant "aaa" for which there is no shortcut alternative, but you can also stack multiple *no* arguments similarly to the multiple *only* arguments.
+You can also use “no=aaa” to exclude variant “aaa” for which there is no shortcut alternative, but you can also stack multiple *no* arguments similarly to the multiple *only* arguments.
 The *only* and *no* arguments together with the inline symbols above help run only a